Impact of Nuclear Reaction Rate Uncertainties on Type I X-ray Burst Nucleosynthesis: A Monte Carlo Study: Discussion and Conclusion

 Temperature-dependent Monte Carlo simulations using STARLIB further incorporate more realistic, temperature-dependent rate uncertainties.
-We recommend using the temperature-dependent Monte Carlo method with STARLIB as the primary approach, while the temperature-independent Monte Carlo method with modest perturbations (e.g., $\sigma = 1.15$) can be used for supplementary analysis.
-Across all models, the key reactions identified largely align with previous studies~\citep{Parikh2008, Moreno2009, Cyburt2016}.
+We recommend using the temperature-dependent Monte Carlo method with STARLIB as the primary approach, while the temperature-independent Monte Carlo method with modest perturbations can be used for supplementary analysis.
+In all models, the key reactions identified align in large part with previous studies~\citep{Parikh2008, Moreno2009, Cyburt2016}.
 These findings offer insights for future experimental and theoretical efforts to reduce reaction rate uncertainties.
-In particular, reactions that show consistent strong correlations across multiple models and simulation methods should be prioritized for improved measurements.
+In particular, reactions that show consistent correlations across multiple models and simulation methods should be prioritized for improved measurements.

-When using the temperature-independent Monte Carlo method, the lognormal parameter $\sigma$ should be carefully chosen, and reaction uncertainties should be considered in terms of their coverage probabilities; each reaction should have its own uncertainty limit rather than applying the same uncertainty to all reactions.
+When using the temperature-independent Monte Carlo method, $f.u.$ should be appropriately selected and assigned with a confidence range; each reaction should have its own uncertainty limit rather than applying the same uncertainty to all reactions.
 The temperature-dependent Monte Carlo method using STARLIB provides a more reliable, physically motivated assessment of abundance uncertainties than the temperature-independent method.
-Multi-peaked abundance distributions naturally emerge from competing reaction pathways under large perturbations, emphasising the non-linear, non-monotonic nature of XRB nucleosynthesis and warranting further study.
+Multi-peak abundance distributions naturally emerge from competing reaction pathways under large perturbations, emphasizing the non-linear, non-monotonic nature of XRB nucleosynthesis and warranting further study.

 Overall, this work advances our understanding of XRB nucleosynthesis and highlights the importance of incorporating realistic, temperature-dependent reaction rate uncertainties.
 Future studies could extend this approach to 1D multizone hydrodynamic models, thereby providing an even more comprehensive assessment of reaction rate uncertainties in XRB nucleosynthesis.